psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 p. vii-xiii

 In the neighbourhood of Nottingham, which was the focus of turbulence, the malcontents organised themselves into regular bodies, and held nocturnal meetings, at which their future plans were arranged.
-And, probably with the view of inspiring their adherents with confidence, they gave out, that there were under the command of one leader, whom they designated by the fictitious name of Ned Ludd, or general Ludd, calling themselves Ludds, Ludders or Luddites.
+And, probably with the view of inspiring their adherents with confidence, they gave out, that there were under the command of one leader, whom they designated by the fictitious name of Ned Ludd, or General Ludd, calling themselves *Ludds*, *Ludders* or *Luddites*.
 There is no reason to believe that there was, in truth, any one leader.
-In each district where the disaffection prevailed, the most aspiring man assumed the local superiority, and became the general Ludd of his own district.
+In each district where the disaffection prevailed, the most aspiring man assumed the local superiority, and became the General Ludd of his own district.
 These petty tyrants doubtless took their tone from the centre of the operations, but not (so far as has been traced) from any individual.

 Under this system the Luddites, in the winter months, destroyed a very considerable number of stocking and lace frames, and infused such a terror into the owners of all, as to drive them to the precaution of removing them from the villages and lone houses, and placing them for security in warehouses, where they could be protected from injury.
 The evils, which the misguided journeymen proposed to remedy by their, measures, were, of necessity, much aggravated by throwing a greater number or hands out of work.